codedbykishore/mystery-versal/README.md

 - **No Competition**: Players work together toward a shared goal, not against each other
 - **Optimistic Updates**: Instant visual feedback with graceful rollback on server conflicts

-**Technical Innovation**: The game uses optimistic UI updates with React Context, Redis persistence, and 5-second polling to create seamless real-time collaboration.
+**Technical Innovation**: The game uses optimistic UI updates with React Context (GameProvider), Redis persistence, and 5-second polling to create seamless real-time collaboration.
 When you solve a puzzle, the UI updates instantly, then syncs with the server to unlock it for everyone.

 ### **2. Cross-Community Reddit Integration**
 Mystery Versal is the first game to create meaningful connections across multiple Reddit communities: